coatespt/cursor-twitter/display/SESSION_NOTES.md

 # TTD

+## The AI cluster history display seems to work now.
+- Test it
+- Add the parameters for how far back to look and how many busy word to consider a match to the UI
+- Look at the other view of AI data to be sure it's working right

 ## Cursor has duplicated definitions of structs everywhere.

-We have removed all structs from display and put them in types.
+- We have removed all structs from display and put them in types.

-We have modified the SQL Loader and the parser to use the versions in types.
+- We have modified the SQL Loader and the parser to use the versions in types.

-The main pipeline however, uses some very similar data structures and should probably be modified to use the ones in types.
+- The main pipeline however, uses some very similar data structures and might possibly be modified to use the ones in types.
+It's not clear

 ## The bubbles scaling needs testing